danielbodnar/awesome-stars/BY-LANG.md

 ## JavaScript

+- [sindresorhus/repo-url-from-package](https://github.com/sindresorhus/repo-url-from-package) - Extracts the repo URL from a package.json object
+- [sindresorhus/nano-spawn](https://github.com/sindresorhus/nano-spawn) - Tiny process execution for humans — a better child_process
+- [facebookexperimental/Recoil](https://github.com/facebookexperimental/Recoil) - Recoil is an experimental state management library for React apps.
+It provides several capabilities that are difficult to achieve with React alone, while being compatible with the newest features of R
+- [pkgxdev/dev](https://github.com/pkgxdev/dev) - GitHub Action for pkgx `dev` environments
 - [thuliteio/hyas](https://github.com/thuliteio/hyas) - Web framework designed for speed, security, and SEO — all powered by Hugo and npm.
 - [stackbit/jamstackthemes](https://github.com/stackbit/jamstackthemes) - A list of themes and starters for JAMstack sites.
 - [micromatch/picomatch](https://github.com/micromatch/picomatch) - Blazing fast and accurate glob matcher written JavaScript, with no dependencies and full support for standard and extended Bash glob features, including braces, extglobs, POSIX brackets, and regular e